deneb-viz/deneb-viz.github.io/versioned_docs/version-1.2/interactivity/index.md

 All of these situations require the visual to tell Power BI what data it needs to work with... but here's the thing: just like how visuals can't just read whatever they like from the data model, they _definitely_ can't send anything back.

 For these situations, Power BI provides APIs for a visual to request that Power BI try to do these things on its behalf.
-For Power BI to fulfil this, it needs to know which row(s) from the orginal dataset it has to resolve.
+For Power BI to fulfil this, it needs to know which row(s) from the original dataset it has to resolve.

 - If you have just taken the dataset as-is and created a mark using Vega or Vega-Lite, then a mark's datum still has the correct row context and identifying information that Power BI needs.